vjspdhpp/mcompass/README.md

 ## Disclaimer
 * **All Minecraft game assets are copyrighted by Microsoft**, Therefore, this project does not provide in-game compass image assets.
-    * The panel files only include the outline, with pixel blocks pre-drawn.
+    * The panel file pixel blocks have been drawn and can be directly used to place an order on the LCSC panel order.
     * The original compass model extraction images are not provided.
     * The copyright of the Standard Galactic Alphabet font used on the PCB silkscreen is unclear.
 If you use this project for commercial purposes, ** please remove the Standard Galactic Alphabet from the PCB backside**